Your company taxes sorted for a one-off, fixed price.

 Dividend Tax

 Do you take dividends as part of your income?
-Then you’ll need to pay a Dividend Tax, too!
+Then you’ll need to pay a dividend tax, too!

 Capital Gains Tax (CGT)

 Capital Gains Tax is a tax you pay when you sell or dispose of an asset for a profit.
 For small business owners, this could be land, buildings, or even shares in your company.
+The rate of CGT you pay depends on your total taxable income (including the gain) and the type of asset sold.

 Sounds a little complicated, right?
 Your accountant will include this as part of your self assessment tax return, and HMRC will let you know how much you need to pay.